yiisoft/yii2-authclient/docs/guide/oauth-direct-authentication.md

 OAuth 2.0 Direct Authentication
 ===============================

-OAuth protocol of 2.0 version allows several additional work flows, which allows direct authentication without visiting OAuth provider web site.
+OAuth's protocol of 2.0 version allows several additional work flows, which allows direct authentication without visiting OAuth provider website.

-> Note: the authentication work flows, described in this section, usually are not supported by OAuth provider, because they are less secure then regular one.
+> Note: the authentication work flows, described in this section, usually are not supported by OAuth provider, because they are less secure than regular one.
 Make sure your provider does support particular work flow before attempt to use it.

 ## Resource Owner Password Credentials Grant

-[Resource Owner Password Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.3) work flow allows direct user authentication by username/password pair without redirect to OAuth provider web site.
+[Resource Owner Password Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.3) work flow allows direct user authentication by username/password pair without redirect to OAuth provider website.

 You may authenticate user via this work flow using [[\yii\authclient\OAuth2::authenticateUser()]].
 For example: